What is the Statute of Limitations on Medical Malpractice in Maryland?

 While the statute of limitations benefits the legal system and everyone involved in an individual case, the time limitations can be frustrating for the injured person.
 What if it takes you time to realize you have a legitimate compensation claim?
 What if you can’t bring a lawsuit in time due to circumstances beyond your control?

 This article will break down Maryland’s statute of limitations laws, extenuating circumstances, and how to file your medical malpractice claim properly and on time.
 At Regan Zambri Long, we equip our clients with as much knowledge about their cases as possible.
-When you work with our law firm, no question is off limits, and your medical malpractice attorney will be available to provide the necessary answers.
+When you work with our law firm, no question is off limits, and your Maryland medical malpractice attorney will be available to provide the necessary answers.
 We offer a free consultation where we will listen to your story, assess your claim, and discuss your legal options.
 Call today to get the process started.

 Generally speaking, Maryland’s statute of limitations to file a lawsuit begins when the medical injury occurs or is discovered.
 For example, if a doctor left a sponge inside of you during surgery, leaving you with pain in the area, the statute of limitations begins the day an x-ray confirms the medical tool was still inside your body.
 Of course, there are exceptions to Maryland’s time limit, which we will discuss below.